 Austal’s Volta series has been launched with the Passenger Express 46V

-Austal Australia has launched the Volta series of electric-powered, high-speed ferry solutions with the introduction of the Passenger Express 46V, a fully electric 46-metre catamaran ferry.
+In January 2021, shipbuilding company Austal Australia launched its Volta series of electric-powered, high-speed ferries.
+The first of these vessels is the Passenger Express 46V, a fully electric 46-metre catamaran ferry.

 Share this story